 How to hang your inline duct fan

-Hanging your exhaust fan inside of the tent is the best way to make your exhaust system as efficient as possible.
-Doing this will greatly muffle the sound of the running fan and it will let you make a fairly straight path from your light to the fan for optimal airflow and circulation.
+Hanging your exhaust fan inside of the grow tent is the best way to make your exhaust system as efficient as possible.
+Doing this will greatly muffle the sound of the running fan and it will let you make a fairly straight path from your lights to the fan for optimal airflow and circulation.

 Use rope ratchets or strong nylon rope to hang the exhaust fan inside of the grow tent (from the top bars) so that you can greatly reduce both the vibration and sound.
 If you just set your fan on top of - our outside of - the tent, it's going to sound very loud.

 If you're utilizing a grow light that comes with an air-cooled hood which contains all of the heat, like a lot of the HPS or MH grow lights, then you can connect the exhaust fan directly to the hood for maximum cooling.
 This will let you vent hot air straight out of a window so that the heat is never overwhelming your plants.

 In order to achieve the best results, you want to make sure that there's a way to get fresh air into the grow tent.
 Practically all grow tents have removable vents that let fresh air in near the bottom of the tent.
 Some users take the covers completely off, however, that increases the possibility that the light leaks into the tent.